glourencoffee/Learner/webservices/docs/question.md

 - `questionId` (number): The unique identifier for the question.
 - `questionType` ('boolean' | 'multiple-choice'): The type of the question, indicating whether it's a boolean or multiple-choice question.
 - `questionText` (string): A Markdown text that users will read to answer the question.
-- `options` (array of strings): A list of options from which users can choose their answer.
+- `options` (array of objects): A list of options from which users can choose their answer:
+  - `id` (number): The unique identifier of the option.
+  - `text` (string): The text of the option.
-- `correctOptionIndex` (number): The index of the correct answer within the options array.
+- `correctOptionIndex?` (number): The index of the correct answer within the options array.
 - `explanationText` (string): A Markdown text explaining the question.
 - `difficultyLevel` ('easy' | 'medium' | 'hard'): An indicator of the question's difficulty level.
 - `topicIds` (array of numbers): An array of IDs identifying the topics associated with the question.